-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), effective for financial year ended December 31, 2017.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), effective for the financial year ended December 31, 2019.
 IFRS include International Accounting Standards ("IAS") and interpretations issued by the IFRS Interpretations Committee ("IFRIC").

-These consolidated financial statements were approved and authorized for issuance by the Board of Directors of the Company on April 25, 2019.
+These consolidated financial statements were approved and authorized for issue by the Board of Directors of the Company on April 28, 2020.